 (The following is based on a speech presented by the author at the most recent annual meeting of the H.L.
 Mencken Club, Baltimore, Maryland, November 3-4, 2017.)

 Why are corporations, especially those that provide information technology, promoting radical politics?
 It’s a question one increasingly hears these days.
 And it’s a necessary question.
 For it is a fact: The corporation as an institution, partly out of self-interest and partly out of conviction, is allying itself with the hard Left.
-And the consequences could be devastating for our nation.
+And the consequences could be devastating for our nation as well as, ironically, corporations.

-Mass immigration is a global way of saying “diversity.”
-And that refers not to a diversity of opinion, but to a diversity of demography holding identical opinions.
+Mass immigration is thus a way of our nation announcing to the entire world and not just to its own people: “Diversity!”
+And be sure of this: The celebration refers not to a diversity of opinion, but to a diversity of demography of people ordered to hold identical opinions.
 Some have likened this to a cultural equivalent of Marxism, hence the common term “cultural Marxism.”
 Whatever one’s preferred term, it is now the coin of the realm in the world of big business.
 Examples:

 PepsiCo.
 Ex-CEO Steven Reinemund remarked about a decade ago: “It’s easier to recruit diverse talent than it is to create an inclusive culture.
 The challenge comes with creating an environment in which every associate – regardless of ethnicity, gender orientation, gender or physical ability – feels valued and wants to be part of our growth.”
 His successor, Indra Nooyi, feels the same way.